The fuel tank is cut open and any previous coatings and sludge are removed.

 The tank is welded and tested for leaks.

-Inner coating is applied by filling it with the liquid and draining all excess fluids.
+The inner coating is applied by filling it with liquid plastisol and draining all excess fluids.
 The coating sticks to the shot-blasted surface.
-The inner coating is white but becomes reddish after the backing process.
+The inner coating is white but becomes reddish after the baking process.

-The tank is then baked in a curing oven for the chemical process to be completed.
+Finally, the tank is baked in a curing oven for the chemical process to be completed.